stackblitz/docs/docs/guides/user-guide/ide-whats-on-your-screen.md

 ---
 title: &title "IDE: what’s on your screen"
-description: This page provides an overview of the terms we use to describe each of the pieces of the UI available to you in StackBlitz projects.
+description: &description This page provides an overview of the terms we use to describe each of the pieces of the UI available to you in StackBlitz projects.
 head:
   - ['meta', {property: 'og:title', content: *title}]
   - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/ide-whats-on-your-screen.png'}]
+  - ['meta', {name: 'twitter:title', content: *title}]
+  - ['meta', {name: 'twitter:description', content: *description}]
 ---

 # {{ $frontmatter.title }}